Lifetime Disability Pension FAQs

 Trial Work Period.

-You can try work to see if you can handle it if you want.
+You can try to work to see if you can handle it.
 You must coordinate this with your doctor and your claims manager.
-If you do return to work in the same or greater capacity as you were when injured, your pension status will change.
-As a first step L&I may suspend pension benefits while you try to work.
-If you are successful at your job attempt and “you are able to maintain gainful employment for wages” then L&I may terminate your pension RCW 51.32.160 (2).
-At that time you may wish to apply for a PPD settlement.
+Your pension status will change if you return to work in the same or greater capacity as when injured.
+As a first step, L&I may suspend pension benefits while you try to work.
+If you are successful at your job attempt and “you can maintain gainful employment for wages,” then L&I may terminate your pension RCW 51.32.160 (2).
+At that time, you may wish to apply for a PPD settlement.

 Be Honest with the Department of Labor and Industries.

-You are not allowed to work full time and collect pension benefits.
+You are not allowed to work full-time and collect pension benefits.
 That is dishonest.
-Keep in mind that while you are on a pension, L&I is looking at you.
-Be honest with L&I. They look at your reported social security earnings history, your social media presence, and other community information.
-If they see something that looks like work activity then they will follow up, sometimes with a private investigator.
-They also require you to certify each year your earnings and work activity.
-Be honest with L&I. You cannot collect pension benefits and work full time.
-If you work and don’t tell L&I you are asking for trouble.
-If they figure out you are working and not reporting this work on your yearly declaration, then they may charge you with fraud.
+Remember that while you are on a pension, L&I looks at you.
+Be honest with L&I. They look at your reported social security earnings history, social media presence, and other community information.
+If they see something like work activity, they will follow up, sometimes with a private investigator.
+They also require you to certify your earnings and work activity each year.
+Be honest with L&I. You cannot collect pension benefits and work full-time.
+If you work and don’t tell L&I, you are asking for trouble.
+If they figure out you are working and not reporting this work on your yearly declaration, they may charge you with fraud.

 The easy and safe answer is “no,” and many L&I attorneys will tell you exactly that.
-However the law in this area is untested.
-It is likely you can do a little part time work and still keep your pension.
-How much work, what you can do for work, and how much you can earn, while still keeping your pension is fact dependent.
+However, the law in this area is untested.
+You can likely do a little part-time work while still keeping your pension.
+How much work, what you can do for work, and how much you can earn while still keeping your pension is fact-dependent.
 Your age, education, and work experience are factors.
-Your employment pattern (full or part time) on your date of injury is a factor.
-Will your return to work be far less hours than your pre-injury employment pattern?
+Your employment pattern (full or part-time) on your date of injury is a factor.
+Will your return to work be far fewer hours than your pre-injury employment pattern?
 Will your return to work be for fewer dollars than previous work?
-If called upon would your doctor strongly support that these reduced hours are your maximum working capability?
+If called upon, would your doctor strongly support that these reduced hours are your maximum working capability?
 Every case is different.
 Every pension adjudicator is different.
 This is an untested area of the law.
 Read the L&I rule defining employability WAC 296-19A-010.
-Talk to L&I or to an L&I lawyer if you need guidance in this area.
+Talk to L&I or an L&I lawyer if you need guidance.

 Can I Volunteer While on a Pension?

-You can volunteer while on a pension, however you should be careful and do it correctly.
-Get your doctors approval.
-Have it be a therapeutic thing which is good for your physical and mental health.
-Don’t do so much that it rises to the level of work type activity WAC 296-14-4123(1).
-Don’t receive wages for volunteering and do inform L&I of the volunteer activity.
+You can volunteer while on a pension; however, you should be careful and do it correctly.
+Get your doctor’s approval.
+Make it therapeutic, which is good for your physical and mental health.
+Don’t do so much that it rises to the level of work-type activity WAC 296-14-4123(1).
+Don’t receive wages for volunteering, and do inform L&I of the volunteer activity.

 What is a Declaration of Entitlement?

 A declaration of entitlement is the form you must use to certify your continued eligibility for your pension benefit money from L&I. Persons on a pension will be sent this form once a year.
 A signature in front of a notary is required.
 The Department of Labor and Industries will mail you your declaration of entitlement form around the same time every year.
-If you do not return this form they will suspend benefit.
+If you do not return this form, they will suspend the benefit.
+If you have a lawyer, they will help you with this procedure.
 Here is a link to the Declaration of Entitlement

 What is Voluntary Retirement?